Doctor of Laws: Malta

+Notable holders of the LL.D. degree include Ugo Mifsud Bonnici, Guido de Marco, George Borg Olivier, and Lawrence Gonzi.

+Netherlands

+The Netherlands does not distinguish doctorates between disciplines.
+A legal scholar pursuing a doctorate will receive the PhD degree.
+For holders of a master in law (LLM) in Dutch indicated with Mr., the Dr. title can be added to their title.
+Unique to law degrees is that a legal scholar with a PhD in law will add the title after their Mr. title (Mr. Dr. Anyone), while a person with an LLM title gaining a PhD in a different discipline (e.g. economics) will add the Dr title before their law master title (Dr. Mr. Someone).

 Sweden

 In Sweden, the Doctor of Laws (LLD) is the highest academic degree in law.
 It is a research degree, which combines 240 credit hours (or equivalent of four full-time years of work).
 Candidates have the option to complete a dissertation or a monograph of a series of published articles.
 Although not required to practice law, the LLD is a prerequisite for an academic career.